aupe655/Docker-task/README.md

 Q2.
 Create multiple instances of the application using docker compose.

-Create the docker-compose.yml like below
+use the docker-compose file in this repo.

 haproxy: